12. Verrou: a floating-point rounding errors checker

 --cache= or VERROU_DD_CACHE

-Option to choose the policy with the existing cache dd.sym or dd.line
+Option to choose the policy with the existing cache dd.sym, dd.line, dd.task or dd.stdout

 clean: the previous cache is removed (after reading required information for --rddmin-heuristics-cache).